‘Andor’ Recap: Daughter of Ferrix — Season 1, Episode 11

-We get some old school starfighter action and a glimpse of Anton Kreegyr.
+We get some old school starfighter action in an otherwise somber episode.

 Escape from Narkina 5

-Escaping the Empire-run island prison was one thing.
-Now, Cassian Andor (Diego Luna) and Melshi (Duncan Pow) have to find a way off Narkina 5.
-The episode starts with the duo clinging to the side of a cliff to evade an Imperial aircraft.
-They’re covered in dirt, and their hands and feet are in bad shape from climbing and walking around barefoot.
-Once they climb to the top, they notice two Narkinians and decide to steal their ship.
-As they make a run for it, Narkinians Dewi Pamular (Matt Lydons) and his brother Freedi (Liam Cook) catch them in a set of restrictive nets.
-The aliens plan to turn them for a bounty until they mention how their water has been polluted by the prison, killing their food source.
-Not only do they let Cassian and Melshi go, they even give them a ride to Niamos — the beautiful beach world Cassian fled to when he was arrested.
-Upon their arrival, Cassian breaks into the hotel room he was staying in to retrieve his case filled with credits, his blaster, and Nemik’s manifesto.
+Escaping the Empire-run island prison was one challenge; now, Cassian Andor (Diego Luna) and Melshi (Duncan Pow) must find a way off Narkina 5.
+The episode commences with the duo clinging to the side of a cliff to evade an Imperial aircraft.
+Covered in dirt and with battered hands and feet from climbing barefoot, they eventually reach the summit.
+After noticing two Narkinians, they decide to commandeer their ship.
+However, they are ensnared by Dewi Pamular (Matt Lydons) and his brother Freedi (Liam Cook), who plan to turn them in for a bounty.
+The situation changes when Cassian and Melshi reveal that the prison’s pollution has killed the aliens’ food source.
+As a result, the Narkinians release them and even offer a ride to Niamos, the beautiful beach world Cassian fled to after his arrest.
+Upon arrival, Cassian breaks into the hotel room he had stayed in earlier to retrieve his case filled with credits, his blaster, and Nemik’s manifesto.

 A Tragic Loss

-Back on Ferrix, we learn that Cassian’s adoptive mother Maarva passed away (off-screen) from her mystery illness.
-Family android B2EMO (Dave Chapman) takes her death especially hard.
-“I don’t want to be alone.
-I want Maarva,” Bee says.
-Family friend Brasso (Joplin Sibtain) offers to let Bee stay at his place, but agrees to spend the night in Maarva’s house with B2EMO who refuses to leave.
+Back on Ferrix, we learn that Cassian’s adoptive mother, Maarva, has passed away from a mysterious illness.
+The family android B2EMO (Dave Chapman) is deeply affected by her death.
+Bee states, “I don’t want to be alone.
+I want M-Maarva.”
+Family friend Brasso (Joplin Sibtain) offers Bee a place to stay, but Bee insists on staying at Maarva’s house with B2EMO, who refuses to leave.

-News of Maarva’s death spreads throughout and beyond the town.
-Rebel Cinta Kaz (Varada Sethu) and undercover ISB agent Corv (Noof Ousellam) watch as her body is removed from her home.
-Corv informs Dedra Meero (Denise Gough) of this new development, and we learn about the Ferrix tradition of “bricking”.
-It’s when someone’s ashes are mixed with local stone dust and mortar to create a brick.
-Then it’s inserted into a wall, which means the buildings are made from the ashes of dead people?
-Corv mentions the Daughters of Ferrix will request a permit to close Rix Road for Maarva’s funeral, since she was a prominent resident.
-Dedra wants the officers to approve the permit, with the hope of Cassian returning to Ferrix for the funeral.
+News of Maarva’s death spreads throughout the town and beyond.
+Rebel Cinta Kaz (Varada Sethu) and undercover ISB agent Corv (Noof Ousellam) observe as her body is removed from her home.
+Corv informs Dedra Meero (Denise Gough) of this new development, and we learn about the Ferrix tradition of “bricking” — which involves mixing someone’s ashes with local stone dust and mortar to create a brick.
+This brick is then inserted into a wall, implying that buildings are constructed using the ashes of the deceased.
+Corv mentions that the Daughters of Ferrix will request a permit to close Rix Road for Maarva’s funeral, given her prominent status.
+Dedra hopes the officers will approve the permit, with the expectation that Cassian will return to Ferrix for the funeral.

-Vel Sartha (Faye Marsay) tells fellow Rebel Kleya Marki (Elizabeth Dulau) about Maarva’s death, so she can inform Luthen in a tense standoff.
+Vel Sartha (Faye Marsay) informs fellow Rebel Kleya Marki (Elizabeth Dulau) about Maarva’s death so that she can relay the information to Luthen during a tense standoff.

-Sergeant Linus Mosk (Alex Ferns) tells his ex-colleague Syril Karn (Kyle Soller) and his mother Eedy (Kathryn Hunter) about Maarva’s funeral.
-Unfortunately for Syril, the reception is horrible, and the call ends before Mosk could tell him when the funeral is.
-Later on, when Syril’s mother steps out, he breaks into his mother’s safe and steals some credits.
-Looks like Syril is planning a return trip to Ferrix.
+Sergeant Linus Mosk (Alex Ferns) informs his ex-colleague Syril Karn (Kyle Soller) and his mother Eedy (Kathryn Hunter) about Maarva’s funeral.
+Unfortunately for Syril, the reception is terrible, and the call ends before Mosk can convey the funeral details.
+Later, Syril breaks into his mother’s safe when she steps out and steals some credits, indicating his intention to return to Ferrix.

-Cassian is the last to learn about his mother’s death.
-He risks a call to Xan to pass a message to Maarva — that he’s okay, he’s thinking about her, and he’ll be back soon — only to have Xan tell him she’s dead.
+Poor Cassian is the last to learn about his mother’s death.
+He risks a call to Xan (Zubin Varla) to pass a message to Maarva — that he’s okay, he’s thinking about her, and he’ll be back soon — only to have Xan inform him that she has passed away.

 Between a Rock and a Hard Place

-Vel stops by her cousin Mon Mothma’s (Genevieve O’Reilly) apartment before she heads back to Ferrix.
-They watch as Mon’s 13-year-old daughter Leida (Bronte Carmichael) learns about the old-fashioned traditions of their home world, Chandrila.
-Judging from the side eye Leida keeps giving to her mother, it implies her traditionalism is an act of rebellion.
-It’s also very random considering she’s never shown this side up until now.
-“It’s the only thing she shows up on time for.
-It’s mad,” Mon says.
+Vel visits her cousin Mon Mothma’s (Genevieve O’Reilly) apartment before returning to Ferrix.
+They watch as Mon’s 13-year-old daughter Leida (Bronte Carmichael) learns about the old-fashioned traditions of their homeworld, Chandrila.
+Judging from the side-eye Leida keeps giving her mother, it implies that her traditionalism is an act of rebellion (which is quite random considering it hasn’t been shown before).
+Mon remarks, “It’s the only thing she shows up on time for.
+It’s mad.”

 In a separate room, Mon finally reveals to Vel the financial trouble she’s in.
-Last year, she was able to pull money from her family trust in Chandrila with no problem.
-A few months ago, a banker warned Mon that Imperial inspectors would conduct an audit on Chandrilan bank accounts.
-While she was able to pull the money into her main account, she still has one ledger that’s off-balance.
-Now thanks to the Aldhani, everything is frozen and Mon is missing 400,000 credits.
-She doesn’t mention Davo Sculdun and his offer to arrange a marriage between Leida and his 14-year-old son, but it doesn’t look like she has much of a choice.
+Last year, she managed to transfer money from her family trust in Chandrila without issues.
+However, a few months ago, a banker warned Mon about upcoming Imperial inspections of Chandrilan bank accounts.
+While she succeeded in moving the money into her main account, one ledger remains unbalanced.
+Thanks to the Aldhani heist, all her funds are now frozen, and Mon is missing 400,000 credits.
+She doesn’t mention Davo Sculdun’s offer to arrange a marriage between Leida and his 14-year-old son, but it’s clear she doesn’t have much choice.

 Catch Me If You Can

-Luthen (Stellan Skarsgård) pays another visit to Rebel extremist Saw Gerrera (Forest Whitaker).
-He decided he will participate in the upcoming raid on Spellhaus.
-When Luthen says the Imperial Security Bureau is aware of the raid, Saw becomes suspicious and enraged.
-He realizes Luthen never told Anton Kreegyr.
-It’s clear Luthen is warning Saw to protect himself — if Kreegyr goes down, he can’t expose Luthen’s identity to the ISB.
+Luthen Rael (Stellan Skarsgård) pays another visit to Rebel extremist Saw Gerrera (Forest Whitaker), who decides to participate in the upcoming raid on Spellhaus.
+However, tension arises when Luthen reveals that the Imperial Security Bureau is aware of the raid, and Saw realizes Luthen never informed Anton Kreegyr.
+It’s evident that Luthen is warning Saw to protect himself, as Kreegyr’s downfall could expose Luthen’s identity to the ISB.

-Saw is feared amongst the other Rebels.
-He doesn’t like Kreegyr, and he’s shaken by Luthen’s willingness to sacrifice Kreegyr and his men.
-Even Luthen is questioning his decision, but if they warn Kreegyr, and he pulls out of the raid, they’ll risk losing a source in the ISB that’s taken years to cultivate.
-The tension in their conversation reaches a boiling point when Luthen points his blaster at Saw.
-Eventually, both men agree that sacrificing Kreegyr and his men is the best call to make for the Rebellion.
+Even Saw, who is feared among other Rebels and doesn’t like Kreegyr, is shocked by Luthen’s willingness to sacrifice Kreegyr and his men.
+Luthen himself questions this decision, but the dilemma lies in potentially losing a source cultivated over years if they warn Kreegyr, and he withdraws from the raid.
+The tension escalates when Luthen points his blaster at Saw, but eventually, both men agree that sacrificing Kreegyr and his men is the best course for the Rebellion.

 Speaking of Kreegyr we finally get a glimpse of what he looks like.

-ISB agents project a holographic image of him to Bix (Adria Arjona), who’s still in Imperial custody.
+Elsewhere, an image of Kreegyr is projected to Bix (Adria Arjona) by ISB agents, while she remains in Imperial custody.
 They ask if Kreegyr is the man she introduced to Cassian.
-She doesn’t answer — still traumatized from her interrogation with Dedra, she breaks down and cries.
+Due to her traumatic interrogation with Dedra, she doesn’t respond and breaks down in tears.

-Meanwhile, Luthen’s ship is stopped by an Imperial Arrestor Cruiser as he’s leaving Saw’s base in Serga Milo.
-He gives them a fake Alderaan ID.
-Instead of letting him go, the Imperials activate their tractor beam while they prepare to board his ship.
-Luthen’s Fondor isn’t strong enough to resist the pull of the tractor beam.
-He manages to shoot the beacon and destroy it.
+Meanwhile, Luthen’s ship is halted by an Imperial Arrestor Cruiser as he departs from Saw’s base in Serga Milo.
+Although he provides a fake Alderaan ID, the Imperials activate their tractor beam and prepare to board his ship.
+Although Luthen’s Fondor isn’t strong enough to resist the tractor beam’s pull, he manages to shoot and destroy the beacon.

-TIE fighters are sent after Luthen, but his ship’s countermeasures allow him to gain the upper hand and blow some of them up.
-Using some sweet spinning maneuvers and a pair of supercharged laser beams, he takes down the last TIE fighters before launching into hyperspace.
+Subsequently, TIE fighters pursue Luthen, but his ship’s countermeasures give him the upper hand, allowing him to destroy multiple TIEs.
+Through skillful spinning maneuvers and supercharged laser beams, he eliminates the last TIE fighters before entering hyperspace.

 Goodbye for Now

-“Yeah — everything okay,” Cassian says, masking his pain.
+“Yeah — everything’s okay,” Cassian responds, masking his pain.

-Watching the waves, Melshi wonders if the other prisoners made it out of that prison alive.
-What if him and Cassian are the only ones who survived?
-He suggests they split up to double their chances of warning people of what’s really going on inside the Empire-run prisons.
+As they watch the waves, Melshi ponders whether the other prisoners from the same prison made it out alive.
+He wonders if he and Cassian are the only survivors.
+In light of this, he suggests they part ways to increase their chances of warning others about the truth behind Empire-run prisons.

-The season 1 finale of Andor will premiere on Disney+ on Wednesday, November 23.
-In the meantime, episodes 1 through 10 are available to stream.
+The season 1 finale of Andor will premiere on Disney+ on Wednesday, November 23, 2022.
+In the meantime, episodes 1 through 10 are available for streaming.

 You May Also Like